breezesway/BugPriorityChange/README.md

 # BugPriorityChange
-This repository stores the dataset and code for *Bug Priority Change: An Empirical Study on Apache Projects*.
+This repository stores the raw data, code and calculation results for *Bug Priority Change: An Empirical Study on Apache Projects*.
+Specifically, the raw data includes all issue data obtained from JIRA and commit record files parsed from the code repository.
-The following will explain the dataset and code we provide.
+The following will explain the replication package we provide.
-#### GoPriorityChanged
+## The Raw Data
+### JIRA Issue
+We obtained all the issue data from JIRA and stored it in MySQL.
+Now we will share the issue data used in this paper.
+We export all the issue data into eight SQL files (one for each table), compress them into zip files, and upload them to Zenodo.
+We will then update the link to the issue data on Zenodo.
+> Note: The compressed package size is about 1.9G.
+If you want to use this data, after downloading and extracting the file, please create a database in MySQL and execute these SQL files.
+### ProjectCommit
+The directory named *ProjectCommit* lists the commit record files for the 32 projects we studied.
+> Note: Some projects (such as *Cordova*) correspond to multiple commit record files, as these projects have multiple code repositories, each corresponding to a commit record file.
+## Calculation Code
-*GoPriorityChanged* is the relevant code for our calculation data, which is a program written in Golang.
+The directory named *GoPriorityChanged* is the relevant code for our calculation data, which is a program written in Golang.
 If you want to run it, please install Go 1.18.0 or higher version first.

-#### ProjectCommit
-This directory lists the commit record files for the 32 projects we studied.
-> Please note that some projects (such as *Cordova*) correspond to multiple commit record files, as these projects have multiple code repositories, each corresponding to a commit record file.
-#### RQresults
+## Calculation Results
-In this directory, we provide the calculation results of all RQs in the paper.
+In the directory named *RQresults*, we provide the calculation results of all RQs in the paper.
 Each RQ calculation result corresponds to a CSV file, and you can easily know which CSV file corresponds to which RQ through the file name.

 ---
 If you have any questions, please contact caigz1999@foxmail.com.